 Before building anything, it’s always better to map it out.
 Having a sitemap in place is an excellent way to boost your ranking since it helps search engines such as Google to find your website’s pages.

 Which brings us to our next point: don’t clutter your website.
 Navigation on your website needs to be seamless, and your website should be organized.
+It will be better if you can express it in a visual way by generating a visual sitemap.
 Think about the different pages you want to incorporate and how you can make it easier for your audience to find what they’re looking for.
 Too many options will confuse people while too little will make them think you lack what they need.

 For starters, your website should definitely have the following: